saltstack/salt/doc/ref/configuration/master.rst

 Default: ``60``

-The loop_interval option controls the seconds for the master's maintinance process check cycle.
+The loop_interval option controls the seconds for the master's maintenance process check cycle.
 This process updates file server backends, cleans the job cache and executes the scheduler.